oaixx/A-NLP-based-text-analysis/README.md

-This project aims to perform natural language processing and topic modeling analysis on policy documents.
-It utilizes various Python libraries, including pandas, nltk, sklearn, gensim, and matplotlib, to preprocess the text data, extract features, and apply Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA) algorithms for topic modeling.
-The project also includes sentiment analysis by calculating the proportion of negative and uncertainty terms to further analyze the content.
-Finally, we use a regression model to evaluate the impact of topic changes on market volatility.
-This project demonstrates a complete workflow from text data preprocessing to advanced analysis and visualization.
+NLP has supported my previous research, enabling me to analyze policies, patents, technologies, and papers to uncover correlations and trends.
+In this project, I use a case study of analyzing policy documents with NLP and topic modeling to illustrate my understanding of NLP.
+The project aims to perform natural language processing (NLP) and topic modeling analysis on policy documents.
+It utilizes various Python libraries, including pandas, nltk, sklearn, gensim, and matplotlib, to preprocess text data, extract features, and apply Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA) algorithms for topic modeling.
+The project also incorporates sentiment analysis by calculating the proportions of negative and uncertainty terms to further examine the content.
+Finally, a regression model is used to assess the impact of topic changes on market volatility.
+This project showcases a comprehensive workflow from text data preprocessing to advanced analysis and visualization.